HomeDavid Carr earns a true third match at Final X

 Jacqueline Cordova

-Jacqueline graduated from Iowa State University with a degree in Journalism and Mass Communications.
-She has been fortunate enough to have interned for Cyclone Fanatic for 2 and a half years before being promoted to stay on.
-She currently wears a lot of hats at Cyclone Fanatic: Social Media Director, Iowa State Wrestling beat reporter, and staff photographer.
+Jacqueline graduated from Iowa State University with a degree in Journalism.
+She is currently the Social Media Director and Iowa State Wrestling beat reporter and staff photographer.
 Jacqueline loves reading and watching trash reality TV shows when she's not watching sports.
-One of her favorite accomplishments is having interned for the Minnesota Vikings and during Super Bowl LII.